tchx84/Flatseal/DOCUMENTATION.md

 Talks | Input | Allow the application to talk to session services. <br /> <br /> For example, adding `org.freedesktop.Notifications` will allow the application to send notifications. | `--talk-name=[NAME]`
 Owns | Input | Allow the application to own session services under the given name. | `--own-name=[NAME]`

 ### Portals

-[Portals](https://github.com/flatpak/flatpak/wiki/Portals), also known as dynamic permissions, are permissions that require manual user intervention to grant or deny access to specific permissions.

-Dynamic permissions take priority over static permissions.
-For example, denying the application to access the webcam using static permissions (`--nodevice=all`) but allowing it to access the webcam using portals will ignore the static permission as Flatpak prioritizes portals, thus allowing the application to access the webcam.

 Name | Type | Description | Portal
 --- | --- | --- | ---